tessalt/coffeescriptbook/book.md

 To access an element in an array, we use square brackets containing the index of the element we're looking for.
 For example, if we want go get "oranges" from the fruits array:

 ```
 print fruits[1]

 # => "oranges"
 ```

+Since "oranges" is item 1 in the array (the second item).

 ### Adding to arrays